-The University of Canterbury Students’ Association (UCSA) is committed to supporting affiliated clubs so that they can provide and maintain safe and healthy environments for their club members.
+The UCSA is committed to supporting affiliated clubs so that they can provide and maintain safe and healthy environments for their members.

 This Health & Safety Manual contains helpful information, templates and guidelines for UCSA clubs.
 It is your responsibility to familiarise yourself with the information contained, and apply it (as appropriate/relevant) in your club.

-Should you require further assistance on developing, implementing and maintaining your health & safety systems and processes for your Club, then please contact the UCSA Events Team.
+Should you require further assistance on developing, implementing and maintaining your health and safety systems and processes for your Club, please contact the UCSA Events Team.

 Before the Event